arbitanaufal/Dieng-Temple-App/README.md

 # Dieng-Temple-App
-My plan for near-future project about an app
+Hiya! this is my plan for an educational app

+So it's about Dieng Temple that you can build and spin around

+The End